cfw-guide/cemu.cfw.guide/docs/optimizing-botw.md

 ---
 title: Optimizing Breath of the Wild
-description: Improving gameplay and performance of Breath of the Wild in the Cemu emulator.
+description: Improving Breath of the Wild's gameplay and performance in the Cemu emulator.
 ---

 Breath of the Wild is a particularly demanding game for a lot of systems, so people have created modifications to help you get the best performance possible in the game.